 Potentially the latter.
 So, where to start?

-My burger, full of watercress and two random long sticks of leek, was bedecked with a crisped and battered soft shell crab, looking ready to scuttle right off my plate.
-With my big first bite, I noted that there was a lack of moisture and flavour.
+My burger, full of watercress and two random long sticks of leek, was topped with a crisped and battered soft shell crab, looking ready to scuttle right off my plate.
+Moisture and flavour are usually essential requirements for a burger and with my big first bite, I noted that both were lacking.
 Crab tempura begs for beautiful, bold flavours like spicy chopped salsa, wasabi, siracha, or tartare sauce or maybe salsa verde.
 There was none of that here.
 Even the watercress didn’t deliver, its fresh peppery flavour seemingly sapped from its leaves in sheer embarrassment.
 Instead the crab was lacklustre (and crunchy with fragments of soft shell which was a minor choking hazard), and honestly those long crunchy pieces of leek sticking out like chopsticks were such a peculiar addition, especially as they were stone cold.
 The only solution was to eat them separately as this misshapen, hodge-podge of a burger was impossible to keep intact.

 I tried to continue with the conversation around the table – although Tony was buried in the foot of sticky ribs on his plate, having evidently chosen well – but persevering through this shocking crab tempura burger took too much energy, so my normal abilities to communicate were greatly impaired.

 Dinner over and done with, thank god, we skipped dessert and ordered large glasses of white wine, Tony selecting a measure of Maker’s Mark.
 This splash of whisky stood at the grand height of 2mm in his glass and could be drunk in one swallow for a delicious £5.